bitwise-rude/atat5/README.md

 # ATAT5 -> A high level language that compiles to 8085 assembly
 -- COOL COOL COOL

+## Next thing to do
+-- parser works now generate AST

 ## BUGS
 - Semicolon is checked in the new line too fix that ## FIXED